Nyx128/kornia-rs/crates/kornia-wgpu/README.md

 Hardware-Accelerated Image and Tensor Operations for Kornia-RS via WebGPU.

 This crate is a prototype and proposal for Google Summer of Code, aiming to introduce a lightweight, hardware-accelerated backend to the Kornia-RS ecosystem.

 For detailed proposal document:
 [Google docs proposal](https://docs.google.com/document/d/1f9y_QCpjZI-XzioxuNEmyO0uMCO2iC9Z4pjMTrP8GLY/edit?usp=sharing)

 ## 📖 Synopsis

 Kornia-RS currently relies on CPU-bound operations. `kornia-wgpu` implements `ops::image` and `ops::tensor` modules to enable high-performance spatial image processing and multidimensional tensor math.

 Built entirely on safe Rust abstractions, it uses `wgpu` (targeting v28.0.0) to provide a portable GPU compute backend across Vulkan, Metal, DX12, and WebGL.
 This preserves Kornia-RS's lightweight philosophy by avoiding heavyweight dependencies like CUDA or BLAS.

 ## ✨ Key Features

 * **Cross-Platform GPU Compute:** Runs on Vulkan, Metal, DX12, and WebGL via WGSL shaders.
-* **Zero-Copy Chaining:** Execute multiple operations sequentially in VRAM.
-The GPU reads its own outputs as the next operation's inputs without implicit memory transfers back to the CPU.
+* **Zero-Copy GPU Chaining:** Execute multiple operations sequentially in VRAM.
+The GPU reads its own outputs as the next operation's inputs without any PCIe transfers between ops.
+* **Real-Time Video Processing:** Grab live frames from cameras or RTSP streams via `kornia-io`, process them on the GPU, and stream results — all without leaving Rust.
+Benchmarked at 20-25× faster than CPU for resize operations on an RTX 4060.
 * **Dynamic Pipeline Caching:** `WgpuSession` owns the device and queue, and caches compiled WGSL pipelines.
 Each `(op, type)` pair is compiled exactly once, avoiding expensive shader compilations during hot loops.
 * **Unconditionally Safe Data Transfers:** Uses `bytemuck` and a `Pod` supertrait to mathematically guarantee there are no padding bytes, making CPU ↔ GPU byte reinterpretations completely safe.
-* **Native-feel u8 Support:** Uses bit-shifting and masking within WGSL to pack/unpack four 8-bit pixels into contiguous `u32` buffers, maximizing VRAM throughput since WGSL lacks native `u8` arrays.
+* **Native-feel u8 Support:** The `cast_and_scale` GPU kernel uploads raw u8 frames directly and divides by 255 in the shader — eliminating the CPU cast bottleneck that would otherwise cost ~18ms per 720p frame.

 ## 🏗️ Architecture